Xeift/Kizmeow-NFT-Discord-Bot/README.md

 Note
 -----------------
 If you no nothing about coding, I suggest you contact me via Discord Xeift#1230, I can create customize bot for your project for free.
-Or you can just simply invite the bot to your server.
+Or you can just simply click the blue letter below and invite the bot to your server.

 [Chinese bot](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands) | [English bot](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands)